Research

 Projects in the laboratory:

-- development of rational tumor-specific combinatorial strategies to overcome resistance to immune checkpoint therapy
+- Develop rational combinatorial therapeutic strategies including the use of epigenetic modulators to overcome resistance to immune checkpoint therapy in a tumor-specific manner.

 A tutorial in my laboratory would provide experience in various high throughput immunological and epigenetic techniques, as well as an understanding of basic immunology and translational research processes.